 - when it will begin, and

 The employer must give the employees or their representative an opportunity to be heard concerning the explanation given.

-It is not necessary to present an advance explanation or to consult the employees in enterprises with fewer than 20 regular employees.
+It is not necessary to present an advance explanation or to consult the employees in enterprises with at least 20 regular employees.
 In such enterprises, the procedures provided for in the Act on Codetermination in Undertakings must be followed.

 Employees to be laid off must be notified in person no later than 14 calendar days before the beginning of the lay-off.
 Collective agreements may specify longer notice periods.

 As an employee about to be laid off, you must be given the employer’s lay-off notice in person.
 If this is not possible, the employer may deliver the lay-off notice by mail or electronically.

 The employer must, at your request, give you a certificate stating:

 If you are laid off and you need to apply for unemployment benefit, contact the TE Office (the Employment and Economic Development Office).